-All faculty, staff, students, and visitors are encouraged to report all criminal activity, emergencies, or other public
+All faculty, staff, students, and visitors are encouraged to report all criminal activity, emergencies, or other public safety-related incidents occurring on and near University of St. Thomas property in an accurate, prompt, and timely manner.

-All criminal activity, emergencies, or other public safety-related incidents reported to the Department of Public Safety will be investigated by Public Safety staff.
-Information regarding these crimes and suspicious activity, including investigative follow up, is also shared with the local police department when necessary.
+All criminal activity, emergencies, or other public safety-related incidents reported the Department of Public Safety will be investigated by Public Safety staff.
+Information regarding these suspicious crimes and activity, including investigative follow up, is also shared with the local police department when necessary.